-Industria (the "Fund") is managed in accordance with the strategy for key indicators with an absolute approach ("KPI Strategy (Absolute)"), which considers the greenhouse gas intensity (GHG).
-The "key indicator" measures the weighted average intensity of greenhouse gas emissions ("GHG intensity") of the Fund's portfolio, calculated according to the GHG intensities of all issuers of the Fund based on the annual turnover of the company concerned, to the extent that the necessary data is available for the issuers concerned.
+Allianz Interglobal (the "Fund") is managed in accordance with the strategy for key indicators with a relative approach ("KPI Strategy (Relative)"), which takes into account the Fund's greenhouse gas intensity (GHG intensity).
+The "key indicator" measures the Fund's greenhouse gas intensity, which is defined by the weighted average intensity of greenhouse gas emissions of the individual companies in the Fund portfolio on the basis of their respective annual turnover ("GHG intensity").

+By reducing the weighted average GHG intensity of the Fund's portfolio compared to the weighted average GHG intensity of the Fund's benchmark on a trading day basis, the GHG intensity is taken into account accordingly.